WYKEN HALL GARDENS

 Formal gardens crammed with topiary, herbs, roses, box, fruit trees and meandering peacocks, guinea fowl and chickens snuggle up to the Elizabethan manor house, with head-high yew hedges serving as windbreaks, essential in East Anglia, a region renowned for its 'lazy winds'.

 The gardens are now closed for the winter.
-They will re-open in April 2019.
+They will re-open on Sunday 31st March 2019.

 GARDEN ENTRY £5.00 PER PERSON

 A garden full of year round interest

 From spring, drifts of narcissi and fritillaria fill the meadows and bulbs, stems and hellebores add colour in the winter garden.
 Tulips then follow in pots and borders along with blossom in the orchard.
 From mid June the rose garden reaches it peak of blooms and perfume along with many companion plants including delphiniums and geraniums.
 The east terrace holds interest throughout the year with the herb and knot gardens and borders.
 From July onwards the Red Hot borders start to put on a dazzling mix of colours with dahlias,heleniums, tithonia and zinnias lasting into autumn.